Egida/Pitraix/README.md

 # Future
 - This is a oldi-sh version of Pitraix, more advanced options will be added soon as I work on ironing out bugs
-- For example python and powershell Modules support will be added soon alongside alot of bug fixes
+- Next release will be more bug-fixes, new instructions and modules support

 # Techincal
 - Please read `spec.txt` for more techincal information